Sustainable Living Actions

 Lisa avoids waste.
 She's a recycler as well as a cyclist.
 This early Sustainable Living participant had already labelled her mailbox 'NO junk mail' when she started the course, but learned lots more about how to avoid buying stuff destined for landfill, about re-using and recycling, over the next few weeks.

 Matthew Luxon, one of the 'Rubbish Free Year' pioneers, was also a Sustainable Living participant.
 He has edited and updated our waste minimisation topic for 2013, to ensure we can offer great advice and practical information.
 "About 93% of the raw materials used by humans get thrown away during manufacture and then 80% of the stuff we buy is thrown away after one use.
 New Zealanders throw away more rubbish per person than in most other developed countries." says Matthew, "It need not be that way.
 We reduced our throw away to landfill for a full year to one carrier bag contents.
 Everything else was either avoided, or re-used or recycled or composted.
 No, it was not easy, but we learned lots!"

 - Refuse junk mail and advertising circulars at the mailbox

 - Take reusable bags to shops, and resealable containers

 - Buy in bulk, perhaps sharing with friends

 - Identify new uses for packaging that you get regularly, or recycle it

 - Buy a battery charger and use rechargeable batteries (NiMh preferred to NiCad)

 - Use washable nappies not disposables if there's a baby at home

-There is much more, plus video links and websites available to help your quest to reduce waste at home and work, in the waste minimisation learning guide, to download at this site, once you have registered at the appropriate district/city page.
-A free registration lasts three months.
+There is much more, plus video links and websites available to help your quest to reduce waste at home and work, in the revised edition of our waste minimisation learning guide, AVAILABLE NOW here, once you have registered at the appropriate district/city page.
+All topics are covered by the one password.